saligrama/notes/content/cs249i/2023-03-06-content-delivery.md

     - Advantages: clients choose edge location so CDNs don't need to guess; BGP makes this naturally reactive to failures
     - Disadvantages:
         - Manipulating traffic slow due to reliance on BGP propagation
-        - BGP route flags: TCP `SYN` and `ACK` can theoretically get directed to different servers
+        - BGP route flaps: TCP `SYN` and `ACK` can theoretically get directed to different servers
             - Route flap damping (which penalizes constant route changing) takes care of this
         - Have to predict which PoPs will likely receive the most traffic in advantage, since can't easily change the hardware/infrastructure
             - Can create overload/underload if predictions are wrong